absmach/supermq-docs/docs/blogs/v0-14-0-release.md

 ![Tracing update group operation](../img/blogs/v0-14-0-release/tracing2.png)

-### Improve event sourcing
+### Improved event sourcing

 Event sourcing is a way to store data as events instead of the current state of the system in an append-only log.
 We improved support for event sourcing in Magistrala by:

 - Adding event sourcing package which can be used to implement event sourcing in the different services.
 This package is used to store events in the event store and to retrieve events from the event store.
 This change can be found [here](https://github.com/absmach/magistrala/pull/1897).
-- Emitting events from [users service](https://github.com/absmach/magistrala/pull/1835) and [twins service](https://github.com/absmach/magistrala/pull/1852).
+- Emitting events from [Users service](https://github.com/absmach/magistrala/pull/1835) and [twins service](https://github.com/absmach/magistrala/pull/1852).
 - Reliably emitting events to the event store.
 This is by storing the events in a buffer if the event store is not available and then emitting the events to the event store when it becomes available.
 This change can be found [here](https://github.com/absmach/magistrala/pull/1836).
 This was for NATS since the library we were using for NATS did not support this feature.

 ### Added telemetry